anoniscoding/github_profile_compose_multi_platform/README.md

 ## User story

-- As a user I want to see list of Github profile so that I see user and profile of the Github user.
+- As a user I want to see list of Github profile so that I see username and profile picture of the Github users.

 Please open the PR adding the user story before working on a feature.